Raspikabek/sfdocs-sfdx-plugin/messages/sfdocs.generate.md

 # flags.format.summary

-(in-progress) The result format stored in the output directory.
+The result format stored in the output directory.

 # flags.package.summary